 Duty-Free and Reduced Rates

-Items from certain developing countries may be duty-free under an agreement with the United States government.
-Typically, items from Caribbean and Andean countries, sub-Saharan African countries, Israel, Jordan, Chile and Singapore are allowed into the United States at a duty-free or reduced rate.
+Items from certain countries may be duty-free under previously negotiated agreements with the United States government.
+Typically, items from Caribbean and Andean countries, sub-Saharan African countries, Israel, Jordan, Chile, Singapore, Canada, and Mexico are allowed into the United States at a duty-free or reduced rate.
 However, keep in mind these items still need to be declared when you re-enter the United States.

 Also, household effects -- such as furniture, paintings, carpets, linens and similar items -- are duty-free if you've used them for at least a year while living abroad, and they are not intended for resale or use as gifts.
 For more information, see the CBP's guide to duty-free or reduced rates.